qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 by clicking on the **[Browse]** button.
 Once the file is selected, |qg|
 attempts to parse the file with the most recently used delimiter.
 To enable |qg| to properly parse the file, it is important to select the correct delimiter.
-You can specify a delimiter by activating |radiobutton| :guilabel:`Custom delimiters`, or by activating
+You can specify a delimiter by activating |radiobuttonon| :guilabel:`Custom delimiters`, or by activating
-|radiobutton| :guilabel:`Regular expression delimiter` and entering
+|radiobuttonon| :guilabel:`Regular expression delimiter` and entering
 text into the :guilabel:`Expression` field.
 For example, to change the delimiter to tab, use ``\t`` (this is a regular expression for the tab character).